 However, it's not just about your customers…

-Lastly, doing long-term business with the same carrier over time fosters a valuable relationship.
-The most successful shippers know that a substantial relationship with your carrier can lead to locking in future discounted rates.
+- Carrier relationships: Doing long-term business with the same carrier over time fosters a valuable relationship that can lead to locking in future discounted rates

 Final Thoughts

-Consolidating freight is a method that any business can utilize and potentially see decent returns from.
+Consolidating freight is a method that any business can utilize and potentially see decent returns from — in fact, one global manufacturer achieved 7.21% freight cost savings through strategic load consolidation.
 This is especially true for smaller operations that are already shipping lots of smaller goods regularly.

-By consolidating all of your shipments for a specific region, you can save a large chunk of money.
-By partnering with other shippers currently making use of LTL shipping, the money you save can turn into a mountain of cash!
+By consolidating all of your shipments for a specific region, you can save significantly on shipping costs.
+By partnering with other shippers currently making use of LTL shipping, your savings can multiply substantially.

 Not sure where to start?
 No worries, that is where Redwood Logistics can help!

-Just send us an email using our contact form and let us help you set up a consolidated freight shipping strategy that will save you money, build value into your supply chain, and help you build shipping partnerships that are beneficial to all.
+Just contact Redwood Logistics and let us help you set up a consolidated freight shipping strategy that will save you money, build value into your supply chain, and help you build shipping partnerships that are beneficial to all.